Kayaking in the world’s most beautiful archipelago

 Photographer: Henrik Trygg

-Among the companies that operate guided and self-guided kayaking trips out to the Fjällbacka and Grebbestad archipelagos, as well as the Weather Islands, are Upplevelsebolaget, Nautopp, Minto and Skärgårdsidyllen.
+Among the companies that operate guided and self-guided kayaking trips out to the Fjällbacka and Grebbestad archipelagos, as well as the Weather Islands, are Upplevelsebolaget, Nautopp, Minto, Skärgårdsidyllen and Scandinavian Kayaking Adventures.

 Lysekil and Skaftö